Multi-Quadruped Cooperative Object Transport: Learning Decentralized Pinch-Lift-Move: Experiments and Results

 We conduct experiments in simulation with teams of $N \in \{2, \ldots, 10\}$ quadruped-arm robots cooperatively transporting payloads.
 Our primary experiments use a box as the payload with dimensions $1.0 \times 1.5 \times 0.7$\,m and mass 2\,kg with the exception of using a slightly smaller box ($0.5 \times 0.4 \times 0.7$\,m) for $N=2$.
 Figure~\ref{fig:n-robot-arrangments-in-box} shows how different numbers of robots are positioned around the box.

-Each evaluation episode is run for 14 seconds with each experimental configuration being evaluated over 500 episodes.
-Episodes is initialized with robots near their assigned contact frames with small random offsets to test robustness under realistic positioning uncertainty.
+Each evaluation episode is run for 14 seconds with each experimental configuration being run over 500 episodes.
+Episodes are initialized with robots near their assigned contact frames with small random offsets to test robustness under positioning uncertainty.
 Episodes then proceed with randomized commands: box velocities $v_x, v_y \sim \mathcal{U}[-0.4, 0.4]$ m/s, angular velocity $\omega_z \sim \mathcal{U}[-0.4, 0.4]$ rad/s, and height $h \sim \mathcal{U}[0.1, 0.3]$ m above ground.

 To ensure robustness under realistic deployment conditions, all evaluations are performed with dynamics randomization and observation noise enabled.
 Gaussian noise is injected into all observation channels used by the high-level policy $\pi^h_\theta$ and low-level policy $\pi^b_\theta$, including proprioceptive state $s^{(r)}$, contact-frame pose ${}^{b}T_{\text{cf}}^{(r)}$, and the temporal synchronization signal $t^{\text{sync}}$.
 These perturbations simulate sensing imperfections and environmental variability.